|

 With the New Year looming ahead, you might be ahead of the game and already have your new planner.

-But if you haven’t yet picked up a calendar to plan your time – you might be wondering which planner layout is best.
+But if you haven’t yet picked up a calendar to plan your time – you might be wondering which planner layout is best for you.

 It comes down to personal preference, of course, but each format has its advantages.

-Personally, I now use a two page per week layout.
+Personally, I now use a two page per week hourly layout.

 However, I have tried them all and here are some things to consider as you head out the door to buy your paper companion for the next 365 days.